-The dog days of summer are soon to end.
+Hello fellow readers, The dog days of summer are soon to end.
 No longer will we be sweating like a pig.
-These old sayings came up as Curt and I were walking Miss Ellie during these last hazy lazy days of summer and we wondered their origin.
+These old sayings came up as Curt and I were walking Miss Ellie during these last hazy, lazy days of summer, and we wondered their origin.
 After all, what do dogs have to do with summer?
 And, like pigs, they barely sweat.
-Though its true dogs pant heavily in summer to cool themselves as they only have a few sweat glands on the pads of their feet.
+However, dogs do pant heavily in summer to cool themselves as they only have a few sweat glands on the pads of their feet.
 Maybe their heavy panting is what earned the name Dog Days.

-By the way, pigs have only a few sweat glands too which aren’t very effective in managing their body temperature.
-Hence why Wilbur wallows in the mud to cool off.
+By the way, pigs have only a few sweat glands too, which aren’t very useful in managing their body temperature; hence why Wilbur wallows in the mud to cool off.
 The origin of sweating like a pig comes from melting pig iron, a crude iron that sweats when it cools.
-Pig iron was so named because its shaped into molds that look like suckling piglets.
+Pig iron was so named because it’s shaped into molds that look like suckling piglets.